palaa159/Docs/Tutorials/03-Wifi_Getting_Started_Guide.md

 Use a graphical user interface [Mac - Lan Scan](https://itunes.apple.com/us/app/lanscan/id472226235?mt=12)

 We are still hashing out the best ways to discover the Wifi shield on the networks (home vs. enterprise and beyond) so [please contribute ides if you have any on this github issue](https://github.com/OpenBCI/OpenBCI_WIFI/issues/8) and we can add it in!
-[Wifi Direct Feature Request](https://github.com/OpenBCI/OpenBCI_WIFI/issues/9)
+[Wifi Direct Feature Request (researcher frequently requested feature)](https://github.com/OpenBCI/OpenBCI_WIFI/issues/9)

 ## Open a TCP Socket on Host Computer